 We built this cash ratio calculator to help you to calculate a company's cash ratio when analysing its liquidity.
 Cash ratio is considered to be one of the liquidity ratios and is widely used in company analysis.

 This article will help you understand what is cash ratio and how to calculate it.
 We will also show you some examples to help you understand how to apply the cash ratio equation to real life.
 Finally, we go into what is a good cash ratio.

 What is cash ratio?
 Cash ratio definition

-The cash ratio is one of the most famous liquidity ratios as it measures a company's ability to repay its debts and liabilities using its cash or similar liquid assets.
+The cash ratio is one of the most famous liquidity ratios as it measures a company's ability to pay off debt using its cash or similar liquid assets.